-Invite all interested stakeholders to a "What Worked?
-What Can We Improve Upon?
-Dialogue about Master Scheduling".
+Invite all interested stakeholders to a What Worked?
+What Can We Improve Upon Conversation about Master Scheduling?

-When school reopens for the fall term (first semester, first trimester, etc.) of the new academic year, keep track of:
+When school reopens for the Fall Semester (first trimester, etc.) of the new academic year, keep track of:

 - How well information on credits earned in summer school is incorporated and how well the schedule is able to accommodate needed student changes. - How many student schedule changes are needed? - What percentage of student schedule changes is the result of students having earned credits during summer school?
 For what other reasons do students request class changes? - How many new students (never previously enrolled) are admitted during the first few weeks of school?
-To what extent are new students able to be scheduled into the pathway/academy/SLC of their choice? - Are there any classes or course sections that need to be consolidated or dropped?
+To what extent are new students able to be scheduled into the pathway/academy/SLC of their choice?

+Are there any classes or course sections that need to be consolidated or dropped?
 Are there any course sections that needed to be added?
 Are these changes due to an unanticipated reduction or increase in student enrollment, or to other reasons?
 If due to other reasons, document those reasons.

-The District and the master schedule teams should review the agreed upon Master Scheduling Guiding Principles and Master Scheduling priorities?
-How well did the District and the sites adhere to the guiding principles and/or use them in the decision-making process?
-Are these the right principles?
-Are there any changes sites might recommend?
+The master schedule team should review the agreed upon Master Scheduling Guiding Principles and Master Scheduling priorities?
+How well did you adhere to the guiding principles and/or use them in the decision-making process?
+Are these the right ones?
+Are there any changes to the guiding principles and priorities you might recommend when you make a Master Scheduling report to the faculty?